gemini64/a1-llm/README.md

 ## Paraphrase

 The paraphrase script `paraphrase.py` offers a CLI interface to specify various paraphrasing parameters.
-By default it uses gpt-4o (groq cloud is also available as an option).
+By default it uses OpenAI models (groq cloud is also available as an option).

 Below is its CLI interface:
 ```